 Being a family-owned company influences the way we do business.
-With our name on the door we think it’s as important for us to work with integrity, as it is to offer the right mix of antiques and fine arts for our clients.
-And to deal fairly on behalf of both sellers and purchasers.
+With our name on the door we think it’s as important for us to work with integrity, as it is to offer the right mix of antiques, fine arts and decorator items for our clients.
+We strive to deal fairly on behalf of both sellers and purchasers.
 Throughout our history, we’ve worked to ensure this ...

 du Plessis Auction Gallery was established in Sydney in the mid 60s.
 With seven years’ experience arranging and conducting auctions worldwide for a London- and Luxembourg-based merchant bank and its subsidiaries, Peter moved with his young family to Australia.